aws-amplify/amplify-ui/.changeset/afraid-pugs-kiss.md

 BREAKING:
 * Removing stylistic data-attributes from React primitives
 * Update SwitchField classnames to be BEM
-* Removing remenants of "countryCode"
+* Removing remnants of "countryCode"